gmc-code/PC-Microbit-Extension/docs/bots/MiniBit/MiniBit_distance_sensor.rst

     Returns the distance, in cm, to an object.

 | The function, ``distance``, returns the distance to an object, in cm.
-| Code to scroll the distanceis below.
+| Code to scroll the distance is below.

 .. code-block:: python